-If a confirmed address cannot be provided and a family have provided the required proof of posting, a unit postal address will be accepted for the purposes of operating the oversubscription criteria.
-This will be for the base to which the parent has been posted.
+If a family have provided the required proof of posting, a unit postal address will be accepted for the purposes of operating the oversubscription criteria if parents are unable to provide an address or prefer to use the unit address.
+This unit will be the base to which the parent has been posted.

-In all cases where an applicant is considered after national offer day of the admitting year and parents can demonstrate that the child is a child of a crown servant returning from abroad or is a child of a serving member of the armed forces, the governors will consider whether to offer a place at a school even if the school has reached its official PAN.
-When making the decision whether to offer over PAN the governors will consider the circumstances of each case including
+In all cases where an applicant is considered after national offer day of the admitting year and parents can demonstrate that the child is a child of a crown servant returning from abroad or is a child of a serving member of the armed forces, the governors will consider whether to offer a place at a school even if the school is full.
+When making the decision whether to offer the governors will consider the circumstances of each case including